Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 At the heart of the Shore House experience is the guest-only oceanfront pool.
 Designed for social relaxation, the zero-edge pool is surrounded by daybeds, loungers, a bubbling spa tub, and private cabanas with TVs and mini fridges.
 Food and drinks are served poolside from the adjacent Shore House Bistro.

-Blue Hour Ritual
+Blue Hour Ritual (Seasonal)

-Each evening, Shore House guests are invited to gather around the fire pits as the sun sets for the daily Blue Hour—complete with curated cocktails and light bites.
+Each evening, Shore House guests are invited to gather around the fire pits as the sun sets for the daily Blue Hour, complete with curated cocktails and light bites.
 It’s an inviting way to ease from day to night and connect with other travelers.

 Complimentary Daily Beach Chairs